jalama/drupdates/docs/make.md

 Make File
 ===========

-Make Files can be used to build the site.
+Make files can be used to build the site.
 The following settings will be
 required:

-- useMakeFile, needs to be set to a non "Falsey" value, ie "Yes".
+- useMakeFile, needs to be set to a non "Falsey" value, ie "Yes" or "True".
-- webrootDir, needs to be set to a non "Falsey" value, ie webroot or html.
+- webrootDir, needs to be set to a non "Falsey" value, ie "webroot" or "html".

 It's worth noting Drupdates can support two file structures with regards to make files.
 The setting that controls this is "buildSource".